Mentoring Program

 snigdaa.ram@gatech.edu

 Hi, I'm Julia.
-I'm a third year PhD student doing experimental atomic physics with Dr. Mike Chapman.
+I'm a fifth year PhD student doing experimental atomic physics with Dr. Mike Chapman.
 I look forward to meeting and connecting with incoming physicists, and I hope programs like this can help strengthen the physics community here at Georgia Tech.
 Outside of physics, I love to listen to music, spend time with friends, and take care of my plants.

 Julia Cohen